 Mary Reynolds Thompson is an international teacher, facilitator of poetry and journal therapy, and core faculty for the Therapeutic Writing Institute in Colorado.
 She is author several books, including the award-winning Reclaiming the Wild Soul: How Earth’s Landscapes Restore Us to Wholeness.
 She has run many online courses before and is experienced in holding the space.

-Mary will soon be running her 3-part course, “The Wild and the Sacred” (10,17,24 Sep) as part of the Hawkwood Online Programme
+Mary will soon be running her 3-part course, “Writing our Way to Winter Solstice” (2, 9, 16 Dec) as part of the Hawkwood Online Programme